-NASCAR, or the National Association for Stock Car Auto Racing, is one of the world's biggest racing operating companies and is responsible for organizing and sanctioning events all around the globe.
+NASCAR, or the National Association for Stock Car Auto Racing, is one of the world's biggest racing operating organizations and is responsible for organizing and sanctioning events all around the globe.

 NASCAR is America's signature form of racing and is also one of the fastest.
 Just sitting in the stands as cars zip past you is exhilarating.
 So today, let's take a trip down memory lane and see how NASCAR came to be one of the biggest racing associations in the world.